 The SFI program is probably the leading alternative to FSC – at least in North America.
 It is administered through offices in Ottawa and Washington DC.
-The SFI program has some unique, and frankly a bit odd, approaches to certification labels and claims.
+The SFI program has some unique approaches to certification labels and claims, with a focus on forests benefiting communities and local education.
 We recommend this helpful summary.

 Unlike FSC and PEFC, SFI is aggregated into a single, rather long, unified document.